By Lilia Ortiz

 Joseph Nash is what one would call “a giver.”
-He served his country for 11 years as a sonar technician in the Navy — one of the most demanding jobs in the world — and is currently serving others as a member and soon-to-be chapter president of University of Phoenix’s (UOPX) DC/Maryland/Virginia (DMV) Alumni Association Chapter.
+He served his country for 11 years as a sonar technician in the Navy — one of the most demanding jobs in the world — and is currently serving others as the chapter president of University of Phoenix’s (UOPX) DC/Maryland/Virginia (DMV) Alumni Association Chapter.

 Nash’s time in the military is an incredible sacrifice worthy of recognition and demonstrates his desire to make a difference in the lives of others.
 The two-time UOPX graduate continues his pursuit of serving others as a civilian.
 Nash helps students and alumni reach the same level of success he’s achieved, both academically and professionally.